Karl-Anthony Towns, left, and Tom Thibodeau enjoy a laugh during...

 Karl-Anthony Towns, left, and Tom Thibodeau enjoy a laugh during a news conference announcing Town's selection as NBA basketball rookie of the year Monday, May 16, 2016, in Minneapolis.
 Credit: AP/Jim Mone

-Towns became an All-Star under Thibodeau, the duo combining to bring the franchise to the playoffs for the first time in 15 years.
-And then it was over.
-But that was until Wednesday night when, finally cleared to officially join the Knicks, the two were reunited - both older, more mature and hoping to combine to lift the franchise to a place that they couldn’t have imagined back then.
+But on Wednesday night, with Towns finally cleared to officially join the Knicks, the two were reunited — both older, more mature and hoping to combine to lift this franchise to a place it couldn’t have imagined back then.

 The deal to bring Towns to New York brought them full circle.
-The cost — sending Julius Randle and Donte DiVincenzo as the centerpieces of a complicated trade — showed the belief that the Knicks and Thibodeau have in what they can achieve together.
-Towns is seen as the final piece for what the Knicks hope will be the franchise's first title in more than 50 years.
+The cost — sending Julius Randle and Donte DiVincenzo to Minnesota as the centerpieces of a complicated trade — showed the belief that the Knicks and Thibodeau have in what they can achieve together.
+Towns is seen as the final piece for what the Knicks hope will be the franchise’s first title in more than 50 years.

 “He’s a lot more experienced,” Thibodeau said.
-“I think all those experiences teaches you a lot.
+“I think all those experiences teach you a lot.
 He’s been through a lot of different things now, so he’s bringing all those experiences here.
-I think, as with most players, now he’s had experience [of] being deep in the playoffs.
+I think, as with most players, now he’s had experience being deep in the playoffs.
 He knows what that’s like.
 As much as you try to prepare for it, until you go through it, you don’t fully understand what it is.
 I think his understanding is much further along now than it was in his second year in the league, and his skill set is so unique.
 I think he fits well with everybody.”

 “We’ve got great players,” Towns said.
-“We continue to put the work in day in and day out and be the best versions of ourselves we can be every single day.
-We can do a lot of things.
+“We continue to put the work in day in and day out and be the best versions of ourselves we can be every single day, we can do a lot of things.

 “I mean, we’re just going to continue to work hard every single day.
 Never take one practice for granted.
 Just try every night to be the best version of ourselves.”

-And in New York he joins a team that oddsmakers have placed as one of the three favorites to win the title.
-Jalen Brunson was already an MVP candidate last season and, if not for injuries, the Knicks were a threat to win the Eastern Conference.
-But Thibodeau and Towns were on the same page as camp began, insisting that the focus is on the work now.
+He joins a team that oddsmakers have placed as one of the three favorites to win the NBA title.
+Jalen Brunson was an MVP candidate last season, and if not for injuries, the Knicks were a threat to win the Eastern Conference title.

 “I think, most importantly, to get to a position like that, it starts now,” Towns said.
 “It’s not during the season.
 It’s not, you start tuning up second half of the season after the All-Star break.
 It starts now.
 You’ve got to put the work in now.
 You’ve got to get your body, your mind prepared to play basketball that deep into the season.
-So, just staying focused, working on our discipline, working on our habits.
+So just staying focused, working on our discipline, working on our habits.
 I’m just here to amplify everybody as much as possible.”

 “I just want KAT to be KAT,” Thibodeau said.
 “When you have good players, they all have to sacrifice.
 No one is doing this individually.
 So I think if we say that our ultimate goal is to play at a championship level, that’s gonna require everyone to sacrifice and put the team first.
 We need our entire team to do that, not just one particular player, and if we do that, good things will come.”